Hiring really is one of the most stressful things a business has to do. Get it wrong and it can also be the most expensive.

 Key activities to think about are;

 1. Clearly explain the 30/60/90 day deliverables to your candidate

 Can your candidate deliver your requirements and do they want to?
 Clear communication and total transparency are critical.
 Don't act like a salesperson and think you need to sell the dream.
 Present the reality instead.

 2. Take your time, don't rush to a bad appointment

 You may feel under pressure to fill a void that has been left and "putting a bum on a seat" quickly could be the worst thing you do.
 It may alleviate some short-term pain, but it will be worse in the longer term.

 3. Make the interview interactive and perhaps fun

-Interviews are bad enough but please don't sit at the other side of the desk with a straight face and want the candidates to bow to your power!
-The best interviews are the free flowing discussions that explore every nook and cranny.
-You should both walk out having enjoyed the interaction and if achieved you will have a much better grip on who the candidate really is what they are really capable of.
+Interviews are bad enough, but please don't sit on the other side of the desk with a straight face and want the candidates to bow to your power.
+The best interviews are free-flowing discussions that explore every nook and cranny.
+You should both walk out having enjoyed the interaction and if achieved, you will have a much better grip on who the candidate really is and what they are capable of.

 4. Use the phone to pre-screen